mrybarczyk/TSW-auctions/README.md

 Importing a university project.
 JavaScript auction-house app, similar to allegro.pl or ebay

 Two important files not included: key.pem and cert.pem (security reasons).
 If you switch from https to http (little changes required in index.js file) it'll run without them.

-Or you can just generate your own and add them to the main folder, you can find an instruction to generating those online.
+Or you can just generate your own key.pem and cert.pem and add them to the main folder, you can find instructions to generating those online.

 Running:
 1. npm run install